 - Spinal irregularities or injury – compression fractures, congenital conditions, etc.

 The symptoms of most spinal conditions associated the L1-5 discs can be managed non-surgically.
 A course of conservative treatment might include exercise, physical therapy, pain medications, rest or massage.
 Sometimes, chronic lower back pain persists despite weeks or months of conservative treatment, and a physician might suggest surgery as an option.
 Laser Spine Institute offers a minimally invasive alternative to traditional disc surgery.
-Contact LSI to learn how our advanced, outpatient procedures can help you find relief from neck and back pain, and to receive a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn how our advanced, outpatient procedures can help you find relief from neck and back pain, and to receive a free review of your MRI or CT scan.